Rajanpandey/Quantum-Computing/README.md

 # Quantum Computing

-Qubit Computing with Quantum Physics using Microsoft Quantum (Q# and QDK).
+Quantum Computing with Quantum Physics using Microsoft Quantum (Q# and QDK).

 It has the following 3 pillars: